foohyfooh/foohyfooh.github.io/index.md

 layout: page
 ---

 I am a BSc.
-Computer Science Student at the Unversity of the West Indies, St. Augustine.
+Computer Science Student at the University of the West Indies, St. Augustine.